 man first, and it will pay dividends for you in the future.

-If you want to go step-by-step through learning Linux and the command line, then take a course and an exam.
+If you want to learn Linux and the command line step-by-step, then take a course and an exam.
+The good thing about taking a course is that it will cover the core topics you need to know.

 Try to find a course for system administrators.
 This will give you a good grounding in Linux commands, managing a server, installing packages, and so on.